hanfak/topics-to-learn/Persistance/databases.md

 # Databases

-All apps that I have worked with has used a database to persist data.
-Either for the running of the app (quartz scheduler), for storing information to perform some logic later on, for storing information to record workflow, or audit information of a workflow for reporting purposes
+- Generally, all apps use a database to persist data.
+  - Either for the running of the app (quartz scheduler),
+  - for storing information to perform some logic later on,

-I currently work with Oracle Sql.
+  - for storing information to record workflow, or
+  - audit information of a workflow for reporting purposes

+## What

+## Types

+- Relational Databases
+- NoSQL

 ## Areas